CogStack/CogStack-Pipeline/docs/examples/index.md

 ## Deployment information

 This example uses the standard stack of microservices (see: [CogStack ecosystem](#cogstack-ecosystem)), but extended with additional database storing input sample data.
-It uses 2 separate input databases as the data source: `pgmtsamples` and `pgsynsamples` -- see: `examples/example3/docker/docker-compose.yml`.
+It uses 2 separate input databases as the data source: `mtsamples-db` and `samples-db` -- see: `examples/example3/docker/docker-compose.override.yml`.

 It also uses multiple CogStack *properties* files, hence multiple instances of CogStack data processing engine are run, one per each *properties* file.